 Destination: St Ives

-Great Western Railway leased Tregenna in 1878 and soon transformed it from a convenient stop-off to travellers to a destination hotel in its own right.
-GWR’s chairman, Sir Daniel Gooch stayed at the hotel shortly after it opened, writing that Tregenna “feels more like a private house than a hotel; the views from it are very find, looking over the town and bay of St Ives…”.
+Great Western Railway leased Tregenna in 1878 and soon transformed it from a convenient stop-off for travellers to a destination hotel in its own right.
+GWR’s chairman, Sir Daniel Gooch stayed at the hotel shortly after it opened, writing that Tregenna “feels more like a private house than a hotel; the views from it are very fine, looking over the town and bay of St Ives…”.
 This view of course, if a huge part of our pride and joy of the hotel today.

 In the age of leisure

 As a destination hotel, Tregenna had more to offer than a standard railway hotel.
 Plans for a golf course were discussed in 1888 and came to be in 1929.
 The first golf course at Tregenna was a nine-hole course, swiftly followed by a croquet lawn, three tennis courts, a badminton court, and a squash court – still as popular today as ever!